Jonybang/Geesome-CMF/readme.md

 - [SubField](app/SubField.php) - bound to templates to include custom data for pages, like images, sliders, custom text blocks, etc. Available in templates as variable named by [key](database/migrations/2016_06_05_092703_create_sub_fields_table.php#L18) field.
 Same as ModX template variables - TVs;
 - [ControllerAction](app/ControllerAction.php) - bound to template to execute Laravel controller action before page render.
 Such controller action can return data to be rendered at the page.
 Like MODX snippets;
 - [Setting](app/Setting.php) - global parameters to adjust backend/frontend behavior or mode.
 It can be fetched in templates using [key](database/migrations/2016_06_05_050515_create_settings_table.php#L18) field;
-- [Translations](https://github.com/barryvdh/laravel-translation-manager/blob/master/src/Models/Translation.php) - Database objects, which synchronize with laravel transaltions with help of [barryvdh/laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager) package.
+- [Translations](https://github.com/barryvdh/laravel-translation-manager/blob/master/src/Models/Translation.php) - database objects, which synchronize with laravel transaltions with help of [barryvdh/laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager) package.
 [Api/TranslationController](app/Http/Controllers/Api/TranslationController.php) provides manage of these translations from admin panel.

 Sub entites:
 - [UserActionLog](app/UserActionLog.php) - User actions are logged in database, including data about the action (create, update, delete);